scylladb/scylladb/docs/dev/protocol-extensions.md

 the previously received tablets has an overlapping token range.
 The group of tablets that meets this criterion has to be deleted, and the new tablet should replace them.

+## Negotiate sending tablets info to the drivers

+This extension allows the driver to inform the database that it is aware of tablets and is able to intepret the tablet information sent in `custom_payload`.

+Having a designated flag gives the ability to skip tablet metadata generation (which is quite expensive) if driver is not aware of tablets.

+The feature is identified by the `TABLETS_ROUTING_V1` key, which is meant to be sent in the SUPPORTED message.